lutzer/lu-re/site/projects/motf/index.md

 {% image, "screen7.jpeg", "App screenshot", null, "image" %}
 </div>

+### Technology Stack

+The frontend is developed in React, leveraging the power of ImageMagick and FFmpeg within the audio processing pipeline.
+It captures live audio streams from the user's microphone, processes them in-browser or via streaming, and continuously sends recordings to the backend for persistence.

+The backend is built as a Node.js application using the Express framework.
+It handles incoming audio data and stores metadata or recordings using Lowdb, a lightweight, file-based JSON storage solution.

 *Created in collaboration with Bianca Herlo and Tomma Suki Hinrichsen at Design Research Lab.*